cyclosproject/ng-translation-gen/README.md

 all the time.

 ## How it works
-Starting with version 1.0, given a file named `messages.json`, the following files are generated (replace `messages` with the input name):
+Given a file named `messages.json`, the following files are generated (replace `messages` with the input name):

 - `messages.ts`: Defines the interface with all accessors.
 Translation keys